 Image 4: Bulgarian Blue Common Police van

-Inside the detention site over 20 other people in uniform were present.
-They wore deep blue jackets and pants with a logo on the shoulders – the same logo the respondent recognized on the vehicles – and “police” written in small capital letters on the top of their left chest and on their backs, recognized as Bulgarian police uniforms through image 5.
+Inside the detention site there were over 20 people in uniform, described by the respondent as wearing deep blue jackets and pants with a logo on the shoulders (the same logo the respondent recognised on the vehicles) and “police” written in small capital letters on the top of their left chest and on their backs, identified by the respondent as resembling the uniforms displayed in image 5.

-Once inside the detention site, 2 men wearing the described blue uniforms asked the POM to hand over their phones and to leave their backpacks on the floor, then searched them physically.
-Their personal belongings were stolen and never returned.
-They were asked about their nationalities and how they came to Bulgaria.
+Once inside the detention site, two men wearing the aforementioned blue uniforms reportedly asked the transit group to hand over their phones and to leave their backpacks on the floor (they never had these returned to them).
+They then proceeded to searched them.

-The respondent recounts: “I started telling them what happened and suddenly one of them slapped me in my face and punched my friend in his face also.
+The officers then asked the group about their nationalities and how they came to Bulgaria, the respondent recounts: “I started telling them what happened and suddenly one of them slapped me in my face and punched my friend in his face also.
 They started kicking and slapping us for almost 10 minutes.”

-Subsequently, at around 8 am, the POM were put into a 4 x 4 meter-sized cell with “iron bars” instead of a door and with one bunk bed inside.
-Inside the cell, approximately 40 other people from Syria, Morocco, Algeria and Iraq within an age range from 20 to 50 years were detained.
+Following this, at about 8 a.m. the transit group were looked into a 4 x 4 meter-sized cell with “iron bars” instead of a door and one bunk bed inside.
+There were approximately 40 other people already inside the cell, including people from Syria, Morocco, Algeria and Iraq, all aged between 20 to 50 years old.
 Among them were at least three women.

-They drove for around 6 hours and the driving was described as fast.
-The POM could not see outside, nor could they breathe properly.
-The car stopped 4 times along the road and groups of people were taken from the trunk.
-“All we could hear were people’s screaming of pain and beating outside”.
+They drove at a fast speed for around six hours, recounted the respondent, and the truck stopped four times along the road for groups of people to be taken from the trunk, “All we could hear were people’s screaming of pain and beating outside”.

-At the location, there were two black discovery landrovers with “border police” writing which the respondent identified as Bulgarian Border Police vehicles by image 9.
+The respondent also reported two black discovery Land Rovers with “border police” written on them at the scene, which the respondent identified as Bulgarian Border Police vehicles by image 7.

-The remaining 8 POM of Syrian, Tunisian and Moroccan nationalities and their ages ranging from 20 to 39 years and all males, were taken from the trunk of the car they came in and the uniformed men immediately started beating them for at least 20 minutes.
-They were beating with tree branches and kicking.
+The eight men remaining in the vehicle, including the respondent, from Syria, Tunisia and Morocco, between the age of 20 and 39 years, were taken from the trunk and immediately subjected to beatings by the uniformed men which lasted about 20 minutes, recalled the respondent; they were beating the group with tree branches and kicking them.
 The respondent stated that they were beaten on all parts of their bodies but especially on his arms which caused serious bruises (see image 10).

 Image 10: The respondent’s arm with bruises obtained from beating by uniformed men during pushback.
 Source: Josoor

-Subsequently, the uniformed men opened a door in the border fence which the respondent described as “unofficial” and pushed all 8 POM back to Turkey when the sun was about to set, at around 7 pm.
+Subsequently, the uniformed men opened a door in the border fence which the respondent described as “unofficial”, and pushed all eight people through it back to Turkish territory.
+The push back happened at at around 7 p.m.

 Once on Turkish territory, the group started to walk away from the border.
-The respondent followed the others and they walked through mountains first, then followed an unpaved road until they arrived at a river where they drank from.
-They continued walking for 12 hours and subsequently arrived to Edirne.
+The respondent recalled following the men as they walked through mountains first, then following an unpaved road until they arrived at a river that they drank from.
+They continued walking for another 12 hours until they arrived at Edirne.